Netius/react-nextjs-redux/README.md

+# Overview
+This is my learning projectto understand how to use Redux Slice, RTK Query for fetch Api and State Management to updates a shopping cart.
+Project build with React, NextJs and Redux ToolKit.

-# Redux Toolkit TypeScript Example
+## Redux Toolkit TypeScript Example

 This example shows how to integrate Next.js with [Redux Toolkit](https://redux-toolkit.js.org).